How Much Does It Cost to Replace a Flat Roof?

 The higher the hourly or daily labour rate (where appropriate), the more tradesmen you recruit.
 However, with additional labourers on-site, the work may take less time.

-As a result, if you're employing professionals to do the job, you'll need to find a reputable roofer with relevant experience.
+If you're employing professionals to do the job, you'll need to find a reputable roofer with relevant experience.
 Typically, they will charge between £25 - £50 per hour.

-To guarantee that you're employing a trustworthy contractor, make sure they have at least 5 years of roofing expertise and that they're covered by public liability insurance, which will protect both them and you in the event of an accident.
+To guarantee that you're employing a trustworthy tradesman make sure they have at least 5 years of roofing expertise and that they're covered by public liability insurance, which will protect both them and you in the event of an accident.

 You should also see if they have a certificate in roof slating and tiling.
 This is not, however, a legal prerequisite for becoming a skilled roofer.